-Sec.
+- Sec.
 5-13.
-Foreign Pupils - Tuition.
+Foreign Pupils Tuition.
 Foreign students living in the City of Chicago with F-1 non-immigrant student visas and participating in the Board's Visiting Foreign Student Program may enroll in the Chicago Public Schools.
 Such student's must satisfy F-1 visa requirements including but not limited to paying the per capita cost of tuition as determined by the District's Department of Revenue as well as meet applicable grade level and duration of visit requirements.
-In accordance with the Illinois School Code, foreign students participating in an organized foreign exchange program authorized by the Chief Education Officer or designee may enroll tuition-free in a Chicago Public School.
+In accordance with the Illinois School Code, foreign students participating in an organized foreign exchange program authorized by the Chief Education Officer or designee may enroll tuition-free in a Chicago Public School. - Sec.
+5-14.
+Estimate Of Taxes To Be Levied.
+The Board hereby delegates to the Chief Financial Officer the authority to annually determine the estimate of property taxes to be levied as required under 35 ILCS 200/18-60.
+Not less than 20 days prior to the adoption of the Board's aggregate levy, the Chief Financial Officer shall determine the amounts of money estimated to be necessary to be raised by taxation for that year upon taxable property in the district.
+The Chief Financial Officer shall file a report of the estimate with the Secretary of the Board.
+The estimate shall be deemed an act of the corporate authority upon receipt of the Chief Financial Officer's report by the Secretary of the Board.